 Robert A. Hartung

-Mr. Hartung has served as the Regional Security Officer at the U.S. embassies in Bogota, Rome and Vienna.
+He has served as the Regional Security Officer at the U.S. embassies in Bogota, Rome, and Vienna.
 His other overseas assignments include Deputy Regional Security Officer at the U.S. Embassy in Lima, and Assistant Regional Security Officer at the U.S. Embassy in Vienna.

 Mr. Hartung has held a variety of domestic positions, including executive assistant to the Assistant Secretary of State for Diplomatic Security, chief of the Office of Professional Responsibility, assistant special agent in charge of the Houston Field Office, special agent with the Office of Counterintelligence, and special agent at the Washington Field Office.